-With a career spanning more than 25 years, Mezzo soprano Jenny Duck-Chong has established herself as a versatile and intelligent musician with extensive experience in a broad range of classical repertoire.
+With a career spanning more than 30 years, Mezzo soprano Jenny Duck-Chong has established herself as a versatile and intelligent musician with extensive experience in a broad range of classical repertoire.
 She has worked with Sydney's finest vocal ensembles, including Opera Australia, Pinchgut Opera, The Song Company and Cantillation.

 As a soloist, she has been acclaimed for her intense and dramatic portrayals of tragic heroines, such as Purcell’s Dido, Monteverdi’s Arianna and Britten’s Phaedra, her stylistic renderings of Baroque masterworks as well as her formidable and engaging performances of contemporary works such as Ligeti’s Sippàl, Dobbàl, Nahigeduvel, Macmillan’s Raising Sparks, Benjamin’s Upon Silence and Berio’s Folksongs.
 Jenny has been a featured soloist with ensembles as varied as the Sydney Symphony Orchestra, Sydney Philharmonia Choirs, Sydney Baroque, Synergy Percussion, Ensemble Offspring, the Renaissance Players and the Kevin Hunt Jazz Trio in a wide variety of repertoire ranging from Bach to Berio, Gubaidulina to Gershwin and Reich to Ravel.

 Jenny Duck-Chong is an accomplished and artful recital singer, presenting well-crafted programmes ranging from the early Baroque through to contemporary chamber music, with a particular affinity for French and Spanish music of the early twentieth century.
-She collaborates with various instrumentalists and singers to present engaging programs of art song.
+She collaborates with exceptional instrumentalists and singers to present engaging programs of art song.
 She is regularly heard on ABC Classic FM and 2MBS-FM and has a solo recital CD in progress.